shielsr/assignment-03/documents.md

 - Created models.py file with some basic classes
 - Created sandbox.ipynb to start experimenting with my classes
 - Fleshed out the `Promoter`, `Gig` and `Sale` classes
-- Wrote functions to switch the sale on at a certain date and off when tickets run out
+- Wrote functions e.g. `countdown` to switch the sale on at a certain date and off when tickets run out
-- Wrote functions for the buyer (`buy`), and for counting how many tickets are left (`countdown`)
+- Wrote functions for the buyer (`buy`), and for counting how many tickets are left
-- Created a list to store who buys tickets and the amount of tickets (Note: This works, but I ultimately didn't surface it in the HTML as it was beyond the scope of the assignment)
+- Created `order_list` to store who buys tickets and the amount of tickets (Note: This works, but I ultimately didn't surface it in the HTML as it was beyond the scope of the assignment)
 - Set up Flask.
 Created the app.py file and template html files
+- Started surfacing the placeholder gig & sale data from Python into the HTML using Jinja
+- Used a Jinja loop to show the placeholder gigs on the homepage in Bootstrap cards
+- Displayed the cards in a 3-column Bootstrap grid
-- Got 2 placeholders gigs working, along with the ability to purchase tickets
+- Set up the /buy page to allow users to purchase tickets (i.e. reduce the `tickets_left` amount)
-- Used Bootstrap for 3-column grid layout of the gig cards
 - Added basic login session functionality
-- Allowed users to add new gigs, with loop on homepage showing newly added gigs
+- Allowed users to add new gigs, which appear in the loop on the homepage
 - Every new `gig` & `sale` event has its own /buy page, with the event ID added to the URL
 - To demonstrate understanding of Javascript, I added a carousel to the mobile homepage, adapting code from https://medium.com/@pietrogon/how-to-create-a-carousel-with-html-css-and-javascript-step-by-step-guide-f46c267692d2
 - Included a Bootstrap navbar for desktop and mobile menus.
 Followed the documentation here: https://getbootstrap.com/docs/4.0/components/navbar/